ethereum/web3.py/docs/contributing.rst

 written across different files within ``/web3/_utils/module_testing``.
 The tests are written there but run configurations exist across the different files within ``/tests/integration/``.
-The parent ``/integration`` directory houses some common configuration shared across all client tests, whereas the ``/go_ethereum`` and ``/parity`` directories house common code to be shared among each respective client tests.
+The parent ``/integration`` directory houses some common configuration shared across all client tests, whereas the ``/go_ethereum`` directory houses common code to be shared among respective client tests.

 * :file:`common.py` files within the client directories contain code that is shared across all provider tests (http, ipc, and ws).
 This is mostly used to override tests that span